Dual addition formulas associated with dual product formulas: Abstract

 \section{Abstract}

-We observe that the linearization coefficients for Gegenbauer polynomials are the orthogonality weights for Racah polynomials with special parameters.
+We observe that the linearization coefficients for ultraspherical polynomials are the orthogonality weights for Racah polynomials with special parameters.
 Then it turns out that the linearization sum with such a Racah polynomial as extra factor inserted, can also be evaluated.
-The corresponding Fourier-Racah expansion is an addition type formula which is dual to the well-known addition formula for Gegenbauer polynomials.
+The corresponding Fourier--Racah expansion is an addition type formula which is dual to the well-known addition formula for ultraspherical polynomials.
 The limit to the case of Hermite polynomials of this dual addition formula is also considered.
-Similar results as for Gegenbauer polynomials, although only formal, are given by taking the Ruijsenaars-Halln\"as dual product formula for Gegenbauer functions as a starting point and by working with Wilson polynomials.
+Similar results as for ultraspherical polynomials, although only formal, are given by taking the Ruijsenaars--Halln\"as dual product formula for Gegenbauer functions as a starting point and by working with Wilson polynomials.